karan-vk/fuse-xfs/README.md

 # fuse-xfs for macOS

-> **Modernized fork** - This project is a modernized fork of the original [fuse-xfs](https://code.google.com/archive/p/fuse-xfs/) project (formerly hosted on Google Code).
-Updated for Apple Silicon, modern macOS, and XFS V5 filesystem support.
+> **v2.0.0 - Now with Full Write Support!** This project is a modernized fork of the original [fuse-xfs](https://code.google.com/archive/p/fuse-xfs/) project (formerly hosted on Google Code).
+Updated for Apple Silicon, modern macOS, XFS V5 filesystem support, and **complete read-write operations**.

 **Original Authors:** Various contributors (see original project) **Modernization by:** [@karan-vk](https://github.com/karan-vk)